yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ## Bottom Line

-AI appears uniquely suited to:
+IMHO, AI appears uniquely suited to:
 - **Fix the INTP’s historical Achilles’ heel** (execution)
 - **Supercharge their core strength** (deep conceptual exploration)

 No other MBTI type seems to receive such a **disproportionate multiplier** from the same tools.
+It gives the INTP some of that secret INTJ jet fuel.

 ---